Informed Sampling for Diversity in Concept-to-Text NLG: Imitation Learning

 \subsection{Inferring Training Signal from Policies}

-During IL, we employ a dynamic oracle $\pi^{ref}$ that determines whether a word ${x}^{i}_{t+1}$ is \textit{safe}.
-To minimise the computational cost, $\pi^{ref}$ is limited to consider only $i \in \{0...n\}$; in this work we consider the top $n=25$ words in the decoding distribution.
+During IL, we employ a dynamic oracle $\pi^{ref}$ that determines whether a word ${x}^{i}_{t+1}$ is \textit{reliable}.
+Due to the computational cost, $\pi^{ref}$ is limited to consider only $i \in \{0...d\}$; in this work we consider the top $d=25$ words, which is the maximum number of consecutive \textit{reliable} words as observed during preliminary training.
+This limit is not applied during decoding with the trained meta-classifier.

 Intuitively, we need to examine whether the impact of each ${x}^{i}_{t+1}$ on the decoding process will lead to a fluent and adequate sentence.
 To obtain sentences that are affected by ${x}^{i}_{t+1}$, we force ${x}^{i}_{t+1}$ in step $t+1$ and use the \textsc{nlg} model to greedily generate the rest of the sentence.
-We then calculate the n-gram overlap between the $n$ sentences and a set of references.
-To make the calculations more consistent, we limit the produced sentences to the previous word ${x}_{t}$, ${x}^{i}_{t+1}$, and the next 4 words ${x}^{*}_{t+2} \dots {x}^{*}_{t+5}$.
-This is similar to the focused costing approach proposed by \citet{goodman-etal-2016-noise}.
+We then calculate the n-gram overlap between the $d$ sentences and a set of references.
+To make the calculations more consistent, we limit the produced sentences to the previous word ${x}_{t}$, ${x}^{i}_{t+1}$, and the next 4 words ${x}^{*}_{t+2} \dots {x}^{*}_{t+5}$, similarly to the focused costing approach proposed by \citet{goodman-etal-2016-noise}.
+If a sequence ends prematurely (e.g. by generating an $\langle eos \rangle$ token), we pad it to the appropriate length.

-An example application of $\pi^{ref}$ is shown in Table~\ref{tab:expert} for the \textsc{mr} \textsc{[inform(rest-name = Itacho), request(rest-type)]}.
+An example application of $\pi^{ref}$ is shown in Table~\ref{tab:expert} for the \textsc{mr} \textsc{[inform(rest-name = itacho), request(rest-type)]}.
 Note that the previous word ${x}_{t}$ is the same for all examined ${x}^{i}_{t+1}$, while ${x}^{*}_{t+2} \dots {x}^{*}_{t+5}$ differ.
 The n-gram overlap is calculated via modified 4-gram precision, i.e. BLEU-4 score \cite{papineni2002bleu} without the brevity penalty.
 Since the expert hypotheses are all fixed in size, we cut the brevity penalty to speed up the calculation of the expert.
+The expert considers the words and corresponding modified 4-gram precisions $Prec^{i}$ in ascending $i$, considering a word $i$ as \textit{reliable} if $Prec^{i} \geq max(Prec^{0}, \dots, Prec^{i-1})$.